JuliaIntervals/ValidatedNumerics.jl/docs/multidim.md

 julia> f(X)
 [3.0, 3.0] × [-1.0, -1.0]
 ```
-The first version takes a tuple of `Interval`s and returns another tuple of `Interval`s;
+The first version takes a tuple of `BareInterval`s and returns another tuple of `BareInterval`s;
 the second version takes a single `IntervalBox` and automatically does the
 necessary unpacking and packing to return an `IntervalBox.`